 Some Teachers at private massage schools Never Took the State certification

 One of the teachers we had the most often had never even taken the MBLEX, the test that is now required to apply for certification with the California Massage Board.
 This teacher had been grandfathered in when the changes took place.
 He did not care what was covered in the state test.
 He just wanted us to be “dope ass” massage therapists when we got out of McKinnon.

 The problem with that attitude is that you can’t get your state massage certification and start working if you don’t pass that 100-question test.
-For 3000 dollars, I was not going to hang out on a cushion every weekend in a feel-good hippy-dippy-Indian-bedspread-hung bedroom passing-for-a-classroom and hope I was learning enough to pass the massage board requirements for state certification.
+For 3000 dollars, I was not going to hang out on a cushion every weekend in a feel-good hippy-dippy-Indian-bedspread-hung bedroom passing-for-a-classroom and hope I was learning enough to pass the CA Massage Board requirements for state certification.

 The education level of the teachers at McKinnon and a lot of private schools varies.
 All of them are respected massage therapists, but many of them do not have graduate degrees in related fields.

 Once I completed the first module at McKinnon, I canceled any further modules in the advanced program and continued at De Anza Community College.